raspberrypi/picotool/README.md

         --family
             Specify the family ID of the file to load
         <family_id>
-            family id to use for load
+            family ID to use for load
         -p, --partition
             Specify the partition to load into
         <partition>